 Surfactants are well known for their ability to lower the surface tension between two immiscible fluids~\cite{mulqueen2002theoretical,mobius2001surfactants}.
 Because of this property, they are widely used across many industrial applications, including detergents, emulsification, food processing, pharmaceuticals, and enhanced oil recovery~\cite{tadros2006applied,schramm2000surfactants,shaban2020surfactants,singh2004potential,nitschke2018recent}.
 In particular, the addition of surfactants gives rise to a wide range of interfacial phenomena~\cite{scamehorn1986overview,rosen2012surfactants,dave2017concise}, including enhanced droplet deformation under an imposed shear flow.

-Surfactants consist of a hydrophilic head and a hydrophobic tail and they preferentially align perpendicular to the interface.
-However under shear flow, this orientation can be modified, leading to a coupling between flow and interfacial properties.
-Using a phase-field model that explicitly incorporates both surfactant concentration and orientation~\cite{hardy2024hybrid,hardy2026kinetic}, we demonstrate that an imposed tangential shear induces a tilt of the surfactant polarization (or average orientation) away from the interface normal.
-This reorientation reduces the ability of surfactants to lower the interfacial free energy, resulting in an increase in the effective surface tension.
-As a consequence, the surface tension becomes a dynamic and local quantity that depends not only on surfactant concentration but also on the local shear rate.
+Surfactants consist of a hydrophilic head and a hydrophobic tail and they preferentially align perpendicular to a fluid--fluid interface.
+Under shear flow, however, this preferred orientation can be disrupted, giving rise to a coupling between the local flow and the local surfactant orientation (also called polarization).
+At larger scales, this microscopic coupling can dynamically modify macroscopic interfacial properties, including the effective surface tension and droplet deformation.
+Using a phase-field model that explicitly incorporates both surfactant concentration and orientation~\cite{hardy2024hybrid,hardy2026kinetic}, we demonstrate that an imposed tangential shear tilts the surfactant polarization surfactant polarization away from the interface normal.
+This shear-induced reorientation reduces the ability of surfactants to lower the interfacial free energy.
+Consequently, although increasing the surfactant concentration decreases the surface tension under equilibrium conditions, increasing the shear rate can dynamically increase the effective surface tension towards its bare value.

-Shear-dependent surface tension can directly influence droplet deformation.
-In pure systems, i.e., without surfactants, several theoretical models have been developed to describe droplet behavior under shear.
-This is quantified by the capillary number, which measures the ratio of viscous to interfacial forces.
-For sufficiently small capillary numbers, Taylor’s classical theory predicts a linear scaling between droplet deformation and the capillary number~\cite{taylor1934formation}.
-For larger deformations, phenomenological models such as the Maffettone–Minale (MM) model have been developed~\cite{maffettone1998equation,minale2010models}.
-Extensions incorporating wall confinement effects have been proposed by Shapira~\cite{shapira1990low} and Vananroye~\cite{vananroye2006effect}.
-Numerical studies have confirmed these behaviors and revealed additional features, including overshoot, oscillatory relaxation, and eventual breakup at high capillary numbers~\cite{sibillo2006drop,feigl2003numerical,cristini2003drop,amani2019numerical,guido2011shear,ioannou2016droplet}.
+This dynamic modification of the surface tension can directly influence droplet deformation.
+For a pure droplet without surfactants, deformation under shear is governed by the competition between viscous and interfacial stresses, quantified by the capillary number, $\text{Ca}$.
+At sufficiently small $\text{Ca}$, Taylor's classical theory predicts that the deformation increases linearly with $\text{Ca}$~\cite{taylor1934formation}.
+At larger $\text{Ca}$, phenomenological models such as the Maffettone--Minale (MM) model provide a nonlinear description of the droplet shape~\cite{maffettone1998equation,minale2010models}.
+Numerical and experimental studies have further identified dynamical phenomena including deformation overshoot, oscillatory relaxation, and eventual breakup at large enough $\text{Ca}$~\cite{sibillo2006drop,feigl2003numerical,cristini2003drop,amani2019numerical,guido2011shear,ioannou2016droplet}.